About the Program

 There has long been a close connection between questions of energy and security.
 The pursuit of energy resources can be a significant driver in international affairs, and at times even a cause for conflict.
 The possession of such resources—or dependence on others for them—can have a profound impact on a state's economic strength and its policy preferences.
 Technological change, meanwhile, constantly holds forth the possibility of disrupting settled assumptions about the relative distribution of these assets.
 Many think we currently are living through just such a period of technologically-driven change when it comes to the energy-security nexus, and the aspiration of the Energy and Security Project is to explore that possibility in all its ramifications.

 NATIONAL SECURITY IMPLICATIONS OF NEW OIL AND GAS PRODUCTION TECHNOLOGIES

-Also included under the Energy and Security initiative heading is a past research research project on the Strait of Hormuz, also led by Dr. Eugene Gholz.
+Also included under the Energy and Security initiative heading is a past research project on the Strait of Hormuz, also led by Dr. Eugene Gholz.
 The project, funded by a grant from the Confidence Foundation, explored the ramifications of a blockade of the Strait by the Iranians to international oil flows.
-The full project report is housed here on our website.

 Over 90 percent of oil exports from the Persian Gulf pass through the Strait of Hormuz, a vital sea passage only 30 miles wide at its narrowest point.
 It is commonly believed that a tanker accident, a terrorist attack, or a military effort to close the Strait would send energy prices skyrocketing, threaten ing the global economy.
 Some scenarios might temporarily interrupt oil flows, while others, such as a major Iranian military attack, might have longer-term consequences.